penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 These visual relationships can be represented in many different ways.
 Therefore, Penrose does not include any built-in numeric types.
 For example, when we define a `Vector`, we don't assign it concrete values (e.g. we don't write `Vector v := (1,2)`).
 Instead, we simply declare the `Vector` and associate it with a `VectorSpace` using the `In` predicate.

-It's a good rule of thumb to **NOT** touch concrete numbers until we get into the `.sty` file.
+It's a good rule of thumb to **NOT** touch concrete numbers until we get into the `.style` file.

 Every vector exists in a vector space, and we typically draw them from the origin of that space.
-In the given `.dsl` file, you will find a defined predicate called `In` that takes in a `Vector` and a `VectorSpace`.
+In the given `.domain` file, you will find a defined predicate called `In` that takes in a `Vector` and a `VectorSpace`.
 The way we work with `In` is very similar to the `isSubset` predicate we have worked with in tutorial 2.

 We start by writing the selector, which catches any vectors that are in a vector space.